Lequla/MiA-BSFDAccessoryArtifacts/README.md

 #
 4. Guardian's Hallows (Special)
-- You feel like become tough like Ozen but that's just a feeling, dont be foolish.
+- You feel like you've become as tough as Ozen but that's just a feeling, dont be foolish.
 - Whoppingly increase your health and resistance to various hazard.
 - Increase HP about 195 points, adds 70% to Red, Blue, Paralysis poison resistance, 85% to arm and leg injury resistance, and 60% to Orb Piercer poison.
 - Requires Relic Synthesis (Mid Class) skill.